Community Transition Services

 Economic Development

-Once the shock of an economic loss has passed, continued assistance is provided to communities to develop and implement economic development and diversification plans, including wayfinding funding programs and finding new partnerships.
+Continued assistance is provided to communities to develop and implement economic development and diversification plans.
 The approach builds on the community’s existing economic development work, existing assets and partnerships.

 Local support often includes Community Futures, local business leaders, Chambers of Commerce, and other organizations such as the Economic Trusts.